SuperCowPowers/workbench/docs/admin/dashboard_docker_push.md

-# Docker Build and Push
+# Dashboard Docker Build and Push

-Notes and information on how to do the Docker Builds and Push to AWS ECR.
+Notes and information on how to do the Dashboard Docker Builds and Push to AWS ECR.

-The following instructions should work, but things change :)

 ### Update SageWorks Version
 ```